mspublic/openair4G-mirror/trunk/openair2/UTIL/OMV/README.txt

 To compile:
 1. install the required package: apt-get install qtcreator or go to http://qt.nokia.com/downloads to download the SDK and install manually
-2. to generate the .pro used to setup the make files, run: qmake-project
+2. to generate the .pro used to setup the make files, run: qmake -project and add QT+=opengl to OMV.pro
 3. to generate the Makefile: qmake-qt4
 4. to compile: make all